Wild Salmon Parcels with Asian-Style Salad

 Making fish parcels is such a lovely, easy way to cook fish without the risk of it becoming dry.
-I make mine by lining the inside of some foil with baking parchment, as I personally don’t like to cook directly on to foil due to the concerns about aluminium leaching into the food.
-Salmon is a source of protein, as well as omega-3 fats.
-I try to buy sustainably caught wild salmon as I find that the quality of farmed fish can sometimes be harder to judge, although there are now a few more responsible suppliers available if you shop around.
+I make mine by lining the inside of some foil with baking parchment, which helps to stop it sticking.
+I aim to buy sustainably caught wild salmon as I find that the quality of farmed fish can sometimes be harder to judge, although there are now a few more responsible and organic suppliers available if you shop around.

 - 1 lime, zested and then sliced